keithrlucier/proxmox-dm-health-check/README.md

 ---

-**Remember**: Duplicates are CRITICAL and require immediate attention! 🚨
+**Remember**: Only TRUE duplicates (same storage pool) are CRITICAL!
+Different storage pools are VALID! 🚨